lokidokicoki/lokidokicoki.github.io/_misc/dramatis-personae.md

 - Big bear of an Urman.
 - Runs Horfath's Place - gym
 - located in the KrayVax Hexant, The Thorns, Imperial City.

+## Grundel Hammerkin

+- Mad old Urman that wanders the world compiling maps with his cat.